-Oracle Server X7-8 offers best-in-breed security features, leveraged from Oracle's own cloud offerings, for customers building their own cloud solutions.
+Oracle Server X8-8 offers best-in-breed security features, leveraged from Oracle's own cloud offerings, for customers building their own cloud solutions.
 This white paper discusses these new features and enhancements.

-Introducing Oracle Integrated Lights Out Manager 4.0
+Oracle Integrated Lights Out Manager 4.0

-Oracle Server X7-8 introduces the next generation of cloud-ready service processor that is designed for today's security challenges.
-Oracle ILOM 4.0 is a new service processor that uses advanced service processor hardware with built-in hardening and encryption.
-In order to make server management more secure, Oracle ILOM 4.0 has a new set of modern APIs that are more secure and reduce the attack surface by eliminating older, insecure interfaces.
+Oracle Server X8-8 includes the latest generation of cloud-ready service processor that is designed for today's security challenges.
+Oracle ILOM 4.0 is a modern service processor that uses advanced service processor hardware with built-in hardening and encryption.
+In order to make server management more secure, Oracle ILOM 4.0 has a set of modern APIs that are more secure and reduce the attack surface by eliminating older, insecure interfaces.
 In addition, Oracle ILOM 4.0 uses only industry-leading strong ciphers to encrypt communications and data.